-The Group's primary business activity is to help Canadians in a consumer proposal to proactively rebuild their credit back to mainstream levels by providing an unsecured loan to pay out their consumer proposal.
-The Group has entered into numerous non-exclusive referral agreements with industry partners, enabling the Group to provide loans to individual clients referred to the Group.
-The Group's acquisition of Score-up and Credit Meds enable future strategies to help underserved Canadians with software and data-driven artificial intelligence ("AI") tools to improve their personal finance and creditworthiness The proprietary technology platform and diagnostic software allows consumers to leverage artificial intelligence, data and statistics to visualize and control their finances and credit score on the road back to mainstream financial services.
+The Group's primary business activity is to help Canadians proactively rebuild their credit back to mainstream levels through data-driven financial technology solutions and financial literacy and education.
+The Group has entered into numerous non-exclusive referral agreements with industry partners, together with organic marketing efforts, enabling the Group to provide its innovative products to individual clients referred to the Group.
+The Group's MyMarble platform helps underserved Canadians with software and data-driven artificial intelligence ("AI") tools to improve their personal finance and creditworthiness This proprietary technology platform and diagnostic software allows consumers to leverage artificial intelligence, data and statistics to visualize and control their finances and credit score on the road back to mainstream financial services.

-As at June 30, 2020, the Group has shareholders' deficiency of \$2,573,714 (December 31, 2019 - \$1,159,954) and an accumulated deficit of \$9,237,918 (December 31, 2019 - \$7,687,234) and therefore will need ongoing funding to continue its operations.
+As at September 30, 2020, the Group had a working capital deficit of \$1,810,284 (December 31, 2019 - \$27,255), a shareholders' deficiency of \$3,174,063 (December 31, 2019 - \$1,159,954) and an accumulated deficit of \$9,831,060 (December 31, 2019 - \$7,687,234) and therefore will need ongoing funding to continue its operations.
 There is no assurance that additional funding will be available on a timely basis or on terms acceptable to the Group.
 If the Group is unable to obtain sufficient funding, the ability of the Group to meet its obligations as they come due and, accordingly, the appropriateness of the use of the going concern accounting principle will be in significant doubt.
 These condensed consolidated interim financial statements have been prepared on the basis of a going concern which assumes the Group will be able to realize its assets and discharge its liabilities in the normal course of business.
 These condensed consolidated interim financial statements do not reflect the adjustments or reclassification which would be necessary if the Group were unable to continue its operations in the normal course of business.

 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
 Currently, it is not possible for the Group to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Group's business or ability to raise funds.
 However, weak economic conditions may affect the financial condition and credit worthiness of some of the Group's consumer debtors.
-Accordingly, for the periods ended December 31, 2019, March 31, 2020, and June 30, 2020 the Group has increased its expected allowance for bad debts as compared to the prior period.
+Accordingly, for the period ended September 30, 2020 the Group has increased its expected allowance for credit losses as compared to the prior year.

-Notes to the Condensed Consolidated Interim Financial Statements For the six months period ended June 30, 2020 and 2019 (Presented in Canadian Dollars) - unaudited
+Notes to the Condensed Consolidated Interim Financial Statements For the nine-month period ended September 30, 2020 (Presented in Canadian Dollars) - unaudited